adauffenberg/LidarCruise/README.md

 ##

 Please note: This code is provided for informational use only.
 Don't do anything stupid with it that may harm anyone or anything.
-Remember, a level 1 autonomous system requires driver interaction at all times, and who is ultimately responsible for the vehicle.
+Remember, a level 1 autonomous system requires driver interaction at all times, who is ultimately responsible for the vehicle.